 Military Tuition Discount Cost (10% discount from Standard Tuition Cost): $21,600

-Non-Degree Tuition
+Non-Degree Certificate Program Tuition

-For Students Enrolled Fall 2022 and After
+Enrolled Fall 2022 and After

-The following tuition rates are for any students enrolled in the Integrated Behavioral Healthcare Certificate and Trauma Informed Care Certificate programs Fall 2022 and after.
+The following tuition rates are for any students enrolled in the Integrated Behavioral Healthcare certificate and its specialties and the Trauma Informed Healthcare certificate programs Fall 2022 and after.
+Tuition Rates as of April 1, 2022.

 Credit Hours: 1